lily4178993/NFT-preview-card-component/README.md

 # NFT-preview-card-component
+This challenge is to build out this preview card component and get it looking as close to the design as possible.
+Users should be able to: - View the optimal layout depending on their device's screen size - See hover states for interactive elements.

 This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
 Frontend Mentor challenges help to improve your coding skills by building realistic projects.